mamedev/docs/source/basicuse/using.rst

 **-effect** *<filename>*

 	Specifies a single PNG file that is used as an overlay over any game screens in the video display.
 This PNG file is assumed to live in the root of one of the artpath directories.
 The pattern in the PNG file is repeated both horizontally and vertically to cover the entire game screen areas (but not any external artwork), and is rendered at the target resolution of the game image.
 For -video gdi and -video d3d modes, this means that one pixel in the PNG will map to one pixel on your output display.
-For -video ddraw, this means that one pixel in the PNG will map to one pixel in the prescaled game screen.
-If you wish to use an effect that requires mapping n PNG pixels to each game screen pixel with **-video ddraw**, you need to specify a **-prescale** factor of n as well.
 The RGB values of each pixel in the PNG are multiplied against the RGB values of the target screen.
 The default is '*none*', meaning no effect.